 Chime® is a financial technology company, not a bank.
 Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

-What Is A Cash Advance and How Does It Work?
+What Is a Cash Advance?
+How Do They Work?

-Life has a not-so-funny way of throwing you curveballs when you least expect it.
-Whether the transmission on your car gives out, your insurance company is refusing to pay for medical bills, or you need a little extra money to cover college expenses – you may feel the pressure to find funds fast.
+Whether the transmission on your car gives out, you have an unexpected medical bill, or you need a little extra money to cover college expenses – you may feel the pressure to find funds fast.

-Taking out a cash advance may feel like your best bet.
-But before you take this route, let us tell you more about what cash advances are, how they work, where to get them, and available alternatives.
+Taking out a cash advance may seem like your best bet.
+But before you do, let us tell you more about what cash advances are, how they work, where to get them, and available alternatives.

 What is a cash advance?